NVIDIA/nim-deploy/kserve/README.md

 # NIVIDA NIM Deploy on KServe
 [KServe](https://github.com/kserve/kserve) provides a serverless environment on Kubernetes that is purpose-built for AI inference.
-This repo describes what is necessary to deploy NVIDIA NIMs onto a running KServe installation.
+This project describes what is necessary to deploy NVIDIA NIMs onto a running KServe installation.

 # Setup

 The following steps assumes a running K8s cluster with KServe installed, kubectl access, and NIM access on NGC.
 The cluster will need a StorageClass that can provide a PV large enough to download and unpack the models (200GB+ for larger models), a LoadBalancer configured in the platform, and supported GPUs for the class of NIM being deployed.

 A single instance of KServe can support many NIMs running the same or different models.
-The first few installation steps are only required once, after initial setup a new NIM can be deployed by creating a single `InferenceService` using the YAML files in (nim-models)[nim-models].
+The first few installation steps are only required once, after initial setup a new NIM can be deployed by creating a single `InferenceService` using the YAML files in [nim-models](https://github.com/NVIDIA/nim-deploy/tree/main/kserve/nim-models).

-1. Ensure access to the NIM models and the NIM containers by logging into [NGC](ngc.nvidia.com) and browsing to the desired NIM artifacts.
+1. Ensure access to the NIM models and the NIM containers by logging into [NGC](https://ngc.nvidia.com/) and browsing to the desired NIM artifacts.

 2. Perform the NVIDIA NIM KServe setup by exporting user tokens and running the setup script.
 Optionally set secret values in the secrets.env file to avoid entering them on the command line.
 ```